temporalio/cli/temporalcli/commandsmd/commands.md

   Task queue name.
   Required.

-### temporal task-queue versioning add-redirect-rule: Add Task Queue redirect rules
+### temporal task-queue versioning add-redirect-rule: Add Task Queue redirect rules (Experimental)

 Add a new redirect rule for a given Task Queue.
 You may add at most one redirect rule for each distinct source build ID: